rancher/turtles-docs/docs/getting-started/install_turtles_operator.md

     enabled: true # indicates if core CAPI controllers should be installed (default: true)
     version: v1.4.6 # version of CAPI to install (default: v1.4.6)
     configSecret:
-      name: "" # name of the config secret to use for core CAPI controllers, used by the CAPI operator.
+      name: "" # (provide only if using a user-managed secret) name of the config secret to use for core CAPI controllers, used by the CAPI operator.
 See [CAPI operator](https://github.com/kubernetes-sigs/cluster-api-operator/tree/main/docs#installing-azure-infrastructure-provider) docs for more details.
-      namespace: "" # namespace of the config secret to use for core CAPI controllers, used by the CAPI operator.
+      namespace: "" # (provide only if using a user-managed secret) namespace of the config secret to use for core CAPI controllers, used by the CAPI operator.
+      defaultName: "capi-env-variables" # default name for the automatically created secret.
     core:
       namespace: capi-system
       fetchConfig: # (only required for airgapped environments)